cedric-mc/cedric-mc/README.md

 ## Hi everyone ! 👋

-Here are some ideas to get you started:

-- 🔭 I’m currently working on a project named [eiffel_time](https://github.com/mtelli4/eiffel_time), it's an app on web and mobile.
+🔭 I’m currently working on a project named [eiffel_time](https://github.com/mtelli4/eiffel_time), it's an app on web and mobile.

 <!--
 **cedric-mc/cedric-mc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.